 - Be sure you’ve prepared a container with a warm soapy water solution for soaking eating utensils (once again, I like a two-quart plastic pitcher or a saucepan).

-- Clean out both sides of the kitchen sink and fill one sink half-full with clean, hot, soapy water.
+- Clean out both sides of your double kitchen sink and fill the side without the disposal half-full with clean, hot, soapy water.
 (I hope you have a two-basin kitchen sink.
 These are so practical, efficient and helpful!)

 Then, completely clear the dinner table (in this order):